Westerdals/pro104-eksamen-gruppe11/README.md

 The reason behind creating a concept sketch,was because we wanted to visualize the project together from the start, which helped our team to shape/share our ideas, and to get a clear idea of what kind of design we will go for.
 Because of that, we created a quick and simple way to clarify our ideas and keep the project moving forward. <br/>
-<ins> In here you can see how our concept sketch looks like: </ins>
  ![](images/conceptSc.gif)